 FOR IMMEDIATE RELEASE: July 16, 2004

-Schumer, Clinton: Key Senate Panel Approves Over $6.9 Million For Military Construction Projects In Niagara Falls
+Schumer Clinton: Key Senate Panel Approves $7.6 Million For Fort Hamilton

-Funding included in Department of Defense Military Construction Appropriations Bill approved by the Senate Appropriations Committee
+Funding part of Department of Defense Military Construction Appropriations approved by the Senate Appropriations Committee